 |Google Analytics, Google Analytics for Firebase||

-If you're a Google Analytics or Google Analytics for Firebase customer, subject to the CCPA service provider addendum, Google Analytics will act as a service provider where you have disabled sharing with Google products and services.
+If you're a Google Analytics or Google Analytics for Firebase customer, subject to the 'US State Privacy Laws Service Provider and Processor Addendum', Google Analytics will act as a service provider unless you’ve enabled sharing with Google products and services.

-If you measure app conversions using the Google Analytics for Firebase SDK, you have two options:
+If you measure app conversions using Google Analytics for Firebase SDK, you've two options:

 |Google Tag Manager||A new 'Enable Restricted Data Processing' field is available in the Google Ads tags (Conversion and Remarketing) in Google Tag Manager.
 Follow these instructions to set it up.|